bradley2W1DL/trans_union/README.md

 ### Configuration

-Use the authentication credentials provided by TransUnion when you sign up for api access:
+Use the authentication credentials provided by TransUnion for api access:

+*note: TransUnion must also whitelist the IP addresses from which you'll be making TLO requests*

 ### TLOxp
 ```ruby